lino-framework/book/docs/admin/shell_scripts.rst

     Installation notes:

-    When you have tested this sript, you can add a file :file:`/etc/cron.d/lino_backup` to run it every day at **6h33**::
+    When you have tested this script, you can add a file :file:`/etc/cron.d/lino_backup` to run it every day at **6h33**::

         # Backup Lino database (Python dump) once a day